Bristol City F.C.: Stadium

 Bristol City have played at Ashton Gate Stadium in the south-west of Bristol, just south of the River Avon, since moving from St John's Lane in 1904.
 The ground currently has an all-seated capacity of 27,000.
 It was the home of Bedminster until the 1900 merger, and the merged team played some games there the following season, but it did not become the permanent home of Bristol City until 1904.

 In the past plans were considered for expansion work to be carried out at Ashton Gate.
 There were also proposals to build a new 36,000-seat stadium at Hengrove Park.
 This was turned down in a local referendum in December 2000.
 In 2002, the local council was looking at possible sites for a new 40,000-seat stadium which would house both City, Rovers and Bristol Rugby, but these plans were scrapped and it is widely accepted that this would not have been welcomed by the majority of supporters from all clubs.
 Ashton Gate's current capacity is an average size for Championship grounds; however, in November 2007 the club announced plans to relocate to a new 30,000-capacity stadium in Ashton Vale.
 Plans were also in place to increase capacity to 42,000 had England's 2018 World Cup bid been successful.

 The South stand opened for the 2015–16 season, with the existing Williams stand being demolished and replaced by the Lansdown stand in 2016.
 A new partly-artificial Desso pitch was laid and the current Dolman stand refurbished.
-There is still no decision on the club's request to provide a "safe standing" area, similar to those used in Germany.
+A safe standing area was added to the south-east corner of the ground (roughly analogous to the old East End) in 2021.

 A state-of-the-art training facility became operational in 2020.
 The Robins High Performance Centre is at Failand a short distance from Ashton Gate Stadium.